anhar-uddin/rich-app/README.md

 #### Global Node Packages

-The development environment requires Ionic2 and Cordova to be installed as global node packages.
+The development environment requires Ionic 3 and Cordova to be installed as global node packages.
 You can check what is installed using -

 ```
 $ npm list -g --depth=0